 Conspiring against the actual OS¶

 "It does require still being together, looking another person in the eye, learning how to breathe together.
 Conspire: literally, 'breathe together'.
 It requires us to see how human environments empower us against abstract entities which depend on our isolation and alienation [...]
-This local, body-based sensibility is the thing which can bring us to understand the kinds of time that can't be measure on a clock or a calendar or a computer.
+This local, body-based sensibility is the thing which can bring us to understand the kinds of time that can't be measured on a clock or a calendar or a computer.
 The underlying human rhythms."

 This is followed by a question about where exactly between Kurzweil and Lanier we can locate Rushkoff's ideas, to which he replies: